 Blockchain Code: Delivering blockchain innovation in code, underpinned by solid scientific foundations.
 We collaborate on the development and verification of multiple Open Source blockchain tools and solutions to meet the expectations of the financial industry for breakthroughs in cost, security, privacy and performance.
 Our blockchain test bed Miniature World simulates real world scenarios at scale; such as experiments at 15% the size of the operational Bitcoin system, where we compared Bitcoin with Bitcoin–NG, a new high performance blockchain protocol pioneered by IC3.

-IC3 faculty are the recipients of a $3M 3-year National Science Foundation grant awarded in 2015.
 We invite partners in industry, law and commerce to sponsor and collaborate with us in our mission to deliver powerful, principled, and practical innovations.
 Please see our Partners page for how to get involved.

 Expected outcomes of our work include new cryptocurrency and smart contract solutions that are easy to program and formally verifiable, with provable security properties that meet industry’s expectations for efficiency and reliability.
 These include financially enforceable cryptographic protocols whose security properties are backed by enforceable payments in case of a breach, as well as high-assurance, high performance systems for storing and handling high-value cryptocurrencies and confidential transactions.
 Please see our Projects page for more info.
 All IC3 projects funded by our industry partners are open source.

 IC3 distributes funds internally primarily according to a competitive grant process, conducted at least twice yearly.
 We have committed to the following priorities: fostering collaboration between IC3 researchers and partners, technology transfer for IC3 research, career support for junior faculty, promoting participation of women and minorities in the blockchain technology area, and encouraging interdisciplinary and cross-campus collaboration among IC3 faculty.
 IC3 Co-Directors meet monthly.

-IC3 has created for program chairs and other interested colleagues the following statement on conflicts of interest for publication submissions: Policy page
+IC3 has created for program chairs and other interested colleagues the following statement on conflicts of interest for publication submissions: Policy page.